alanng10/class-lang/Docue/Article/Word/a.md

 Word "peer" has meaning that is co op.

+Word "work" has meaning that is being done.

 Word "environ" has meaning that is environment.

 Word "view" has meaning that is presentation.